APPFL/APPFL/docs/users/index.rst

 * APPFL Clinet Agent:

-   * Client Config: The client configuration is also provided as a yaml file for each client which contains client-specific configurations (e.g. dataloader for data on-premise), as well as uniform client configurations received from the server.
+   * Client Config: The client configuration is also provided as a YAML file for each client which contains client-specific configurations (e.g. dataloader for data on-premise), as well as uniform client configurations received from the server.
    * Compressor: If the experiment enables compression, the compressor component is used to compress the model parameters before sending to the server.
    * Trainer: The trainer component trains the machine learning model using each client's local data according to the training configurations in the client configuration.
    * Privacy: The privacy component provide an additional layer of protection againist data leakage.